-Email us a photo of a room in your home or exterior that bothers you.
-For interiors make sure you take the photo WITHOUT FLASH and preferably with natural light.
+Email us a photo of a room in your home that bothers you.
+Make sure you take the photo WITHOUT FLASH and preferably with natural light.
 If the room is dark, it's okay to have lights on but it's very important that you don't use FLASH.

 Three times a week, Monday, Wednesday and Friday, I will post one of them on my Facebook Fan page with my best interpretation of why it's bothering you and what to do about it.